-I.E.4.
-Web-site and On-Line Classes
+L.E.4.
+Website and Online Classes

-The IBS's web-site is www.shin-IBS.edu.
-Current information regarding the Institute is available at the site.
+The IBS's website is www.shin-IBS.edu.
+Current information regarding the Institute and online courses are available at the site.

-On-line classes are offered each semester.
+Online classes are offered each semester.
 Please check the current schedule of classes for information on availability.